 - Brass Bands England have published results of a study into how covering the bells/ends of brass/wind instruments mitigates the emission of aerosols and droplets.

-Guidance issued by UK government, other UK nations, other countries to amateur music groups
+Guidance issued by other countries to amateur music groups

 For group singing, choirs and playing certain brass musical instruments in groups ONLY.